-I just got a book of Zen koans.
+Not long ago I bought a book of Zen koans.
 It was an impulse purchase, and I snatched it up without thinking much about it.
-It seemed like the perfect resource guide for these ambiguous, ambivalent times.
+It seemed like the perfect resource guide for these ambiguous, ambivalent times we’re living in.
 I’ve read that koans are helpful for understanding the paradoxical aspects of reality.
-So even though I’m a koan novice, I think they’ll fit in nicely with my love of life paradoxes.
+And even though I’m a koan novice, I think they’ll fit in nicely with my fascination for life paradoxes.

-I have a hunch there’s a relationship there, but I’ll have to give that thought some space and get back to you on it.
+I certainly have a hunch there’s a relationship there.
+But I’ll get back to you on that in another post.

-One thing I do know for sure is that the many paradoxes of life are frequent topics in my therapy and coaching work.
+One thing I know for sure: life paradoxes are frequent topics in my therapy and coaching work.

 Of course, how could they not be?
 Life paradoxes are often what bring people into therapy and coaching.
-And while I love them and recognize their implicit wisdom, I also know they can create immense challenges for we humans beings.
+And while I love them and recognize their implicit wisdom, I also know they can create immense challenges for human beings.

 Just consider the biggest existential paradox we encounter: the contradiction of living a full and meaningful life when each day brings you closer to death.